 Wendy Sharpe recreated Hogarth’s 'The Enraged Musician' in front of an audience, to the sounds of the Australian Art Quartet.
-Wendy described the scene depicted (above) in William Hogarth’s engraving The Enraged Musician.
+Wendy described the scene depicted (pictured above with Sharpe's drawing overlayed) in William Hogarth’s engraving The Enraged Musician.
 “We have a man trying to play what looks like a violin, with his hands clasped over his ears in despair because outside there are all these people on the streets, screaming baby, barking dog and he just can’t concentrate because of the racket.

 Australia's Classical Music and Arts Magazine Limelight published an article on the event by Angus McPherson.Limelight article